 Each year the Sheila R. Veloz Breast Center selects a breast cancer survivor to serve as an ambassador to the community to share her story in hopes of encouraging others to get annual mammogram screenings.

-TO READ MORE ABOUT MICHELLE ON ELITE MAGAZINE, PLEASE CLICK HERE
+TO READ MORE ABOUT AMANDA, PLEASE CLICK HERE